criblpacks/cribl-kubernetes/README.md

 #### Filters
 The Pack includes 4 filtering pipelines (one for each K8S pipeline) that can be used to drop/filter low value events.
 A comment at the top lists fields available for filtering.

+*Note: Be sure to examine each filter pipeline and ensure the enabled filters meet your needs!*

 * `cribl_k8s_logs_filter`: This is the most important filter due to the volume and often low quality of many K8S logs.
-See the comment for fields available to filter on.
 The included examples use the `kube_container` field. `kube_namespace` is also a useful field to filter on.
 * `cribl_k8s_edge_logs_filter`: Filter logs generated from Cribl Edge.
 * `cribl_k8s_events_filter`: Filter K8S Events.
 * `cribl_k8s_metrics_filter`: Filter K8S Metrics.
 The default is to filter `config_map`, `annotations`, and `labels`.